The-Academic-Observatory/observatory-platform/CONTRIBUTING.md

 ### 3.3.
 Running unit tests
-To run the unittests from the command line, execute the following command from the root of the project, it should automatically discover all of the unit tests:
+To run the unittests from the command line, execute the following command from the root of the project, it should automatically discover all the unit tests:
 ```bash
 python -m unittest
 ```